 5) Sell Your Product

 Selling is a tricky art.
 But it’s also where you could really create a gap between you and your competitors.
-You need to have your customers’ interest at heart based on customer feedback and market data.
+You need to have your customers’ interests at heart, based on customer feedback and market data.

 Think McDonald’s.
 Hundreds of companies sell burgers!
 But how does McDonald’s sell more than 75 hamburgers every second?
 It’s because they are customer-focused and extremely creative in how they sell their product.

-A good advice is to focus on what the consumer wants to hear.
+A good piece of advice is to focus on what the consumer wants to hear.
 If you’re selling laptops and you discover that consumers are most worried about processing power, focus on that.

 While passion and industry knowledge is vital in propelling your business forward, it is important to understand you are creating products for customers and yourself.